The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 For $r \to \infty$, the ancestral type becomes stationary again; we denote by $A_\infty$ a random variable with this stationary distribution.
-The stationary probability of a type-1 ancestor is given by the analogue of \eqref{anc_unfit}, that is,
+The stationary probability of a type-1 (type-0) ancestor is given by the analogue of \eqref{anc_unfit} (of \eqref{anc_fit}), that is,